Restaurant Quality in No Time

 Tips for the Tastiest Balsamic Glazed Pork Chops

 A few tips to guarantee success.
-First, choose a chop that’s no more than 2-inches thick; I think 1 1/2 inches is perfect for this recipe and will ensure the chops cook quickly on the stove top.
+First, choose a chop that’s on the thinner side; I think a 1-inch thick chop is perfect for this recipe and will ensure the chops cook quickly on the stove top.

 The next tip: take your chops out of the fridge an hour before you’re ready to cook them.
 This will allow the pork to come to room temperature which will ensure they cook quickly on the stovetop.
 Don’t worry about food safety here; an hour isn’t long enough to spoil things.

 When you’re ready to cook, use a paper towel to dry off your chops.
 This will allow for a better sear.